sewenew/redis-plus-plus/README.md

 As we mentioned, `RedisCluster`'s interfaces are similar to `Redis`.
 It supports most of `Redis`' intefaces (see `Redis`' [API Reference](https://github.com/sewenew/redis-plus-plus#api-reference) for details), except the following:

 - Not support commands without key as argument, e.g. [PING](https://redis.io/commands/ping), [INFO](https://redis.io/commands/info).
-- Not support commands related to Lua scripting, e.g. [EVAL](https://redis.io/commands/eval), [EVALSHA](https://redis.io/commands/evalsha).
+- Not support Lua script without key parameters.

 `RedisCluster` does NOT support these interfaces, because it has no idea to which node these commands should be sent.